Choumiko/FARL/README.md

 #Changelog
+0.7.4

+ - fixed a load order issue with [VehiclesEquipement](https://mods.factorio.com/mods/Y.Petremann/VehiclesEquipement)
+ - fixed FARLs with an equipment grid loosing the equipment when mined

 0.7.3

  - fixed FARL looking for blueprints in the main inventory instead of the quickbar when in Sandbox scenario / god controller